-Polish 'LGBT-free' town weighs risk of losing EU funds
+Polish 'LGBT-Free' town weighs risk of losing EU funds

 Mayor Stanislaw Golebiowski, who is not a member of the local council, says it should have never taken up the issue and should reconsider.
 He feels too much is at stake.

-He wants EU cash to modernise irrigation systems - made more urgent by falling groundwater levels - for the town's prize rose fields and other flowers it grows.
+He wants EU cash to modernize irrigation systems - made more urgent by falling groundwater levels - for the town's prize rose fields and other flowers it grows.

 Like thousands of towns and villages across Poland, which joined the EU in 2004 and has since received some 36 billion euros ($41 billion) in aid, Konskowola has spent the cash on projects to improve living standards after the ravages of World War Two and four decades of communism.